nmartinez23/linux-server/README.md

 * Git
 * Python

-The following steps detail how to connect to an AWS Lightsail virtual private server Ubuntu Linux.
+The following steps detail how to connect to an AWS Lightsail virtual private server with Ubuntu Linux.

 * Start a Ubuntu Linux server instance with [Amazon Lightsail](https://amazonlightsail.com/).
 * SSH into the server by clicking the "Connect" button in the Lightsail dashboard.